jfmengels/blog/content/blog/stop-the-bleed/index.md

 the reported errors per rule and file.
 If the number of errors in a group corresponds to the tally in the suppression file, they all get suppressed and none get reported.

-What if you introduce a new errors you ask?
+What if you introduce a new error you ask?
 Then all the errors from that group get reported again (they get "unsuppressed").

 ![elm-review output reporting unsuppressed errors.](output-when-more-errors.png)